mellisadmyn/machine-learning-specialization/Supervised Machine Learning Regression and Classification/03 Classification/notes/Cost Function and Gradient Descent for Logistic Regression.md

-## Cost function for logistic regression
+## Cost function and Gradient Descent for logistic regression

+### Cost function for logistic regression

 - The cost function gives you a way to measure how well a specific set of parameters fit the the training data
 - It gives a way to choose better parameters